 There are also Doctorate in Nursing Practice (DNP) programs for nurse practitioners, but that level of education is not required to practice as an NP.

 Certification is available for some NP specialties and required in most states.
 Becoming certified demonstrates knowledge and skill and can help increase your salary potential and improve an already positive job outlook.2 The American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP) both offer certification options.

 Programs we offer

-Herzing University offers multiple MSN pathways for RNs interested in two of the concentrations listed above: Family Nurse Practitioner (FNP) and Psychiatric-Mental Health Nurse Practitioner (PMHNP).
+Herzing University offers multiple nurse practitioner programs for RNs interested in five of the concentrations listed above: Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Adult Gerontology Primary Care Nurse Practitioner (AGPCNP/AGNP), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner (PNP), and Psychiatric Mental Health Nurse Practitioner (PMHNP).

 Become possible with Herzing University.

 Our goal is to help you discover your unique career path and advance to the next level.
 We can help you take a big step towards becoming a family nurse practitioner and transform into a new you!